2024–2026 Cricket World Cup League 2

-The 2024–2026 ICC Cricket World Cup League 2 is the second edition of the ICC Cricket World Cup League 2, a cricket tournament which forms part of the 2027 Cricket World Cup qualification process.
+The 2024–2026 ICC Men's Cricket World Cup League 2 is the second edition of the Cricket World Cup League 2, a cricket tournament which forms part of the 2027 Cricket World Cup qualification process.
 As a result of the scrapping of Super League, this cycle of League 2 saw an increase from 7 to 8 teams.
 The rise in team count led to an increase in the total number of fixtures from 126 to 144.
 Scotland entered the competition as the defending champions.